pirminschmid/CppToolbox/README.md

 A collection of various C++ helper classes.
 They are written for C++14.
 Cmake is used for compilation.
 The code has been tested on macOS (Xcode Clang 8.1) and Linux (Fedora, gcc 6.3).
+Additionally, Travis-CI is used for testing after each commit.
 See the documentation of each class for additional information.

 - [FileSystemHelper][filesystemhelper]: A few helper functions for using the filesystem.